Discord-ChatBot/docs/docs/guide/introduction.md

 ## Keywords

-**What are Hubs?** - Think of hubs hubs as your personal chat spaces, both creatable and joinable.
+**What are Hubs?** - Think of hubs as your personal chat spaces, both creatable and joinable.
 They're like your exclusive ship docks, where other servers can engage and chat within your server.

 **Networks?** - A network is like a web of connected servers, all cross-linked together.